 AT A GLANCE

 ● The bladder is a hollow organ in the lower abdomen (pelvis).
 It collects and stores urine produced by the kidneys.
+(Read how to take care of your bladder here)

 ● Risk factors for bladder cancer include smoking; workplace chemicals in the dye, rubber, chemical, metal, textile, and leather industries; personal or family history of bladder cancer; arsenic in drinking water (not a problem in the U.S.); certain cancer treatments. also at risk are hairdressers, machinists, printers, painters, and truck drivers.